iterative/dvc.org/content/docs/index.md

 <card href="/doc/command-reference" heading="Command Reference">

-See all of DVC's commands
+See all of DVC's commands.

 </card>